 What is the modality of this program?

 The Certificate in Forensic Linguistics program is offered fully online.
-All classes and coursework can be completed virtually and on your time, allowing you to tailor your education to your schedule.
+All classes and coursework can be completed virtually, allowing you flexibility with your schedule.

 Degree Campus Locations